Vision, Mission & Introduction to PassivPod

 Additionally PassivPod Ltd will benefit from design and marketing support from the Koru Architects office team.
 The support team has award-winning skills in entrepreneurship, technology and innovation, with proven architectural and planning experience in eco-design for commercial and domestic construction.

-See Meet The Team to learn about the other four team members.
+See our Meet The Team page to learn about the other four team members.

 Nigel Greenwood, Managing Director of So Sussex:

 “So Sussex is a leading outdoor education and events company and the creators of the award winning Elderflower Fields Festival.
 Our new Spithurst Hub rural business hub is allowing ourselves and other local businesses, start ups and home workers to develop the rural economy, create tens of new jobs and showcase the importance of environmental awareness and sustainability.
 We are very keen to include PassivPod structures as part of our business hub and to be a showcase and catalyst for further growth.”

 Mr M Taylor, Director of Alumnae Relations and Development at Roedean School: